Sabudana Vada: A Crispy Tapioca Classic

 • 1–2 tsp lemon juice (optional)

-• Oil for deep frying
+• Oil for frying

-4. Remove and drain on a paper towel.
+6. Remove and drain on paper.

 Comments